Charles’ Law and Scuba Diving

 Charles’ law also affects the rate at which a diver consumes gas.
 As the diver ascends and the gas in their tank expands, it becomes less dense and requires more volume to maintain the same pressure.
 This increased volume requires more gas to be drawn from the tank, leading to faster gas consumption.

-Read Post Which island is best for scuba diving in hawaii
+Read Post How to prepare for scuba diving certification

 4. Safe Diving Practices: